Rollups & recompute

 The detector never compares values.
 An idempotent re-ingest of byte-for-byte identical data into an already-consumed window still marks that window dirty.
 This is a deliberate safe over-approximation: it can never miss a real change, at the cost of occasionally scheduling a recompute that produces identical output.

-A no-op / threshold optimization (skip the recompute when the re-ingested values are unchanged, or below a delta threshold) is tracked separately as AB#4196.
+A future no-op optimization (skip the recompute when the re-ingested values are unchanged, or below a delta threshold) is conceivable but not yet tracked as its own item.
 Until then, treat any retroactive write as a guaranteed dirty window.

 The dirty-dependents ledger and chain propagation